RutvikBadkas/LAsegmentation/README.md

 especially like to thank my cousin for his guidance and continual support during the COVID-19 pandemic.

 I would also like to thank Dr Sreenivas Bhattiprolu.
 Please visit his GitHub page: https://github.com/bnsreenu/python_for_microscopists and youtube channel: https://www.youtube.com/channel/UC34rW-HtPJulxr5wp2Xa04w.
-I learnt absolutely incredible and wholistic tutorials from Dr Sreeni via his youtube tutorials that cover Deep Learning for microscopists.
-This project is based on a modified version of the UNET implementation in tutorial 204 in the link above.
+I learnt absolutely incredible and wholistic concepts from Dr Sreeni via his youtube tutorials that cover Deep Learning for microscopists.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Installation Guide
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+0. Create a virtual env with python 3.6.8
 1. Clone this repository on your local machine.
 2. Install the packages in requirements.txt via pip or conda.
 3. Place the data in the appropriate folders described in the next section.